marcodb26/TabMania/README-DEV.md

 If you enable the _Display extended tab ID badge_ option, the extended tab ID badge will be visible in every tile.
 Note that you can search by extended tab ID even if this option is disabled.

-### Extended tab ID for recently closed tabs
+### Extended tab ID for _Recently closed_ tabs
 Chrome does not keep a `windowId` and an `index` associated to recently closed tabs, so the extended tab ID of a recently closed tab is simply its `sessionId`.
 We just format it in a way that makes it easily recognizable: `rc[[sessionId]]`

-### Extended bookmark ID
+### Extended _Bookmarks_ item ID
-Similar to tabs, bookmarks that land in search results have an extended ID attached.
+Bookmarks that land in search results have an extended ID attached.
 The extended ID of a bookmark is a string of the form `bm[[parentId].[bookmarkId]]`.
 For root objects, the `[parentId]` could be missing.
 Extended bookmark IDs are not searchable (bookmarks can only be searched for title and URL matches), but when visualized they can still provide a hint of context about the bookmark.

+### Extended _Browsing history_ item ID
+Browsing history items that land in search results have an extended ID attached.
+The extended ID of a browsing history item is a string of the form `h[[historyItemId]]`.
+Extended browsing history item IDs are not searchable (browsing history items can only be searched for title and URL matches), but when visualized they can still provide a hint of context about the browsing history item.

 # Environment
 TabMania's package.json `scripts` section assumes bash as the shell.
 If you're on Windows, take the